The Most Iconic And Classic Sound Effects Throughout History

 This gasp is used in games, movies and reality TV shows such as America’s Got Talent.
 In fact the sound effect is so overused that in one episode of Masterchef it appears three times in one minute!

 The final sound on this list is one you're not likely to hear in modern day productions, however it’s all over some absolute classics from throughout the 20th century.
-The sound in question is known as Castle Thunder, a lengthy and ominous thunderclap which was originally recorded for the 1931 film Frankenstein.
+The sound in question is known as Castle Thunder, a lengthy and ominous thunder sound effect which was originally recorded for the 1931 film Frankenstein.

-The sound has been used in such monumental hits as Bambi, Citizen Kane, Star Wars and Back to the Future as well as countless cartoons like Scooby-Doo, Peanuts and various Disney animations.
+This thunder sound effect has been used in such monumental hits as Bambi, Citizen Kane, Star Wars and Back to the Future as well as countless cartoons like Scooby-Doo, Peanuts and various Disney animations.

-The sound fell out of favour after the 1980s as recording technology improved and Castle Thunder started to sound more and more dated, however it will long remain an icon of cinema.
+The Castle Thunder sound effect fell out of favour after the 1980s as recording technology improved and Castle Thunder started to sound more and more dated, however it will long remain an icon of cinema.